zoweet/matc/README.md

 # my-projects

 This is the source code to projects I have done in my classes.
-So far, Iave focused mainly on Java development because those are the classes taught at American Fork High School.
+So far I have focused mainly on Java development because those are the classes taught at American Fork High School.
 A good example of my programming skills would be the Tic-Tac-Toe game I created here...

 [https://github.com/zoweet/my-projects/tree/master/JavaWorkspace/tictactoe](https://github.com/zoweet/my-projects/tree/master/JavaWorkspace/tictactoe)